IRT-SystemX/dqm-ml/dqm/representativeness/README.md

     	    print(interval_data)

-## Description of the script metric.py
+## Description of the module dqm.representativeness.metric

 The script is designed for analyzing the distribution of data and includes error handling for categorical or boolean variables.
 It also logs relevant information using the dqm.representativeness.twe_logger module.